terraform-redhat/terraform-provider-rhcs/examples/create_rosa_cluster/create_rosa_sts_cluster/oidc_configuration/cluster_with_managed_oidc_config/README.md

 ## Prerequisites

 * You have an AWS account.
+Your locally configured AWS credentials are used to access to AWS API for validation purposes.
 * You have installed the latest version ROSA CLI (`rosa`).
 * You must have an offline OCM token.
 This token can be generated in the [Red Hat Hybrid Cloud Console](https://console.redhat.com/openshift/token).
 * You have installed Terraform.
 See the [Hashicorp Terraform page](https://developer.hashicorp.com/terraform/downloads) for the latest version.